Department of Academics | Meeting the Needs of ALL Learners

 Computer Science/Literacy-Computers are used as a tool for learning at all grade levels.
-In the elementary schools, the computer literacy program includes hands-on learning activities that enhance and reinforce classroom skills.
+In elementary schools, the computer literacy program includes hands-on learning activities that enhance and reinforce classroom skills.

-Computer literacy cycles are required courses for all sixth, seventh and eighth grade students.
-Working in a computer laboratory, the students are immersed hands-on, problem-solving activities related to real-world issues through use of industry-standard applications including spreadsheets, presentation apps, and word processing apps.
+Computer literacy cycles are required courses for all sixth, seventh and eighth-grade students.
+Working in a computer laboratory, the students are immersed in hands-on, problem-solving activities related to real-world issues through the use of industry-standard applications including spreadsheets, presentation apps, and word processing apps.

 At East Brunswick High School, all computer courses are electives.
 The choices range from the introductory to a comprehensive study of computer programming in our AP Computer Science courses.

-At East Brunswick High School, the family and consumer sciences electives are scheduled by the quarter, the semester or for a full year.
-They include a comprehensive series of three courses in Culinary Arts, Culinary Arts I through III, Everyday Foods, Food For Fitness, Food Science and Nutrition, Interior Decorating, Interiors, Fashion Merchandising and Retailing, Human Growth and Development, a Teacher Cadet Program and Preschool Education (Preschool Education classes meet for a double period for the entire year).
+At East Brunswick High School, the family and consumer sciences electives are scheduled by the semester or for a full year.
+They include a comprehensive series of three courses in Culinary Arts, Culinary Arts I through III, Everyday Foods, Food For Fitness, Food Science and Nutrition, Fashion Merchandising, and Retailing, Human Growth and Development, a Teacher Cadet Program and Preschool Education (Preschool Education classes meet for a double period for the entire year).

 Cooperative Education-Cooperative education gives East Brunswick High School students who are 16 or older the opportunity to have part-time jobs that suit their aptitudes, interests, and career choices.
 The students attend school in the morning for a minimum of five periods a day and work for standard wages in the afternoon for a minimum of 15 hours a week.
 The classroom and workstation are closely integrated, each reinforcing the other.
 Cooperating employers are carefully selected to provide the most up-to-date training available.
 The State Department of Education, in cooperation with the State Department of Labor, has established criteria that a prospective employer must meet to qualify.
 Students may choose cooperative education as a means of earning and saving money for college or for learning a skill that leads directly to employment after high school.